U.S. vice president warns Brazil not to lag behind on trade

-RIO DE JANEIRO (Reuters) - U.S. Vice President Joe Biden encouraged Brazil on Wednesday to open its economy further to keep up with free trade trends worldwide as he started a visit aimed at boosting business between the two largest economies in the Americas.
+RIO DE JANEIRO (Reuters) - U.S. Vice President Joe Biden encouraged Brazil on Wednesday to open its economy further to keep up with free trade trends worldwide, at the start of a visit aimed at boosting business between the two largest economies in the Americas.

 Much of the future relationship with the United States will depend on whether Brazil, whose economy still remains relatively protected by high tariffs and other barriers, can make trade easier, Biden said in a speech to local authorities and business leaders at a wharf by Rio’s port.

-Biden, citing U.S. efforts to deepen trade and investment ties with China, Europe, and other faster-growing countries on Latin America’s Pacific coast, pressed Brazil not to fall behind.
+Citing U.S. efforts to deepen trade and investment ties with China, Europe, and other, faster-growing countries on Latin America’s Pacific coast, he pressed Brazil to keep up.

 “It’s up to Brazil to decide whether to pursue this path and seize the opportunities,” Biden said.

-His three-day visit, part of a week-long swing through South America and the Caribbean, comes as Washington gears up for a state visit by President Dilma Rousseff later this year.
+The three-day visit, part of a week-long swing by Biden through South America and the Caribbean, comes as Washington gears up for a state visit by President Dilma Rousseff later this year.

 Brazil’s economy - the world’s seventh-biggest - is slowly rebounding from a two-year lull following a decade of growth.
 Brasilia is seeking more clout with the United States and other major economies it increasingly sees as its peers.

+Rousseff, however, has remained a vocal critic of loose U.S. monetary policy, which she believes hurts Brazil’s economy by strengthening its currency making Brazilian products more expensive abroad.

-The two countries have made incremental progress on trade issues such as agriculture, energy, aviation and space technology.
+Nevertheless, the two countries have made incremental progress in commercial areas ranging from agriculture to energy to aviation and space technology.

+Biden hailed the economic growth and social programs that over the past decade lifted 40 million Brazilians out of poverty.
+That success, he said, is a model for developing countries still struggling with the “false choice” between business-friendly policies and progressive social practices.

+“You have demonstrated there is no need to choose between a market-based economy and smart social policies,” Biden said.

 In recent weeks, leaders of major U.S. and Brazilian companies have been lobbying both governments to work on more of the small agreements that over time could add up to wholesale progress for bilateral business.